JustinQHu/Mblog/content/life/the_grotesqueness_of_modern_cities.md

 ## Boring and Plainness of Modern Cities

-I often feel modern cities  not beautiful, sometimes even ugly.
+I often find modern cities not beautiful, sometimes even ugly.

 I held such feelings while I was in China.
-At that time, I thought it was understandable that China doesn't possess many classical and beautiful buildings, given most old buildings in China used wood and were vulnerable to fires.
-Not to mention the intensional demolish old buildings during the Cultural Revolution.
+At that time, I thought it was understandable that China didn’t possess many classical and beautiful buildings, given most old buildings in China used wood and were vulnerable to fires, not to mention the intentional demolishing of old buildings during the Cultural Revolution.

-I was expecting something different from Canada, but was quite disappointed by harsh realities.
+I was expecting something different from Canada but was quite disappointed by the harsh realities.

-From an architectural perspective, Toronto is nothing but a similar replica of cities in China: skyscrapers after skyscrapers, office buildings after office buildings.
+From an architectural perspective, Toronto is nothing but an identical replica of modern cities in China: skyscrapers after skyscrapers, office buildings after office buildings.

 ## A Harsh Comparison

 ### York University
-One thing I dislike about York University is its plain and ugly campus, especially when compared to University of Toronto.
+One thing I dislike about York University is its plain and ugly campus, especially when compared to the University of Toronto.

 ![YorkU1](/life/The_grotesqueness_of_modern_cities/york1.jpeg "York University")

 ![YorkU2](/life/The_grotesqueness_of_modern_cities/york2.png "York University")

-As shown in images,  all buildings at York University are typical modern and postmodern styles.
+As shown in the images, all buildings at York University are typically modern and postmodern, which are far from beautiful.

-### University of Toronto
-On the contrary,  University of Toronto has some of the most beautiful architectures in Toronto.
+On the contrary, the University of Toronto has some of the most beautiful architecture in Toronto.

 ![UofT1](/life/The_grotesqueness_of_modern_cities/uoft1.jpeg "University of Toronto")